Shoshin23/Isaiah-2918/README.md

 # Isaiah-2918
-Help visually impaired people pick better clothes using computer vision.
+An app to help visually impaired people pick better clothes using computer vision.